Air Lease Q4 2024 Earnings Call Transcript

 Jason Arnold

-Thanks everyone for participating in our fourth quarter call.
-We look forward to speaking with you again next quarter.
-Christa, thanks for your assistance.
-Please disconnect the line.
+Thanks, everyone, for participating in our Q4 call.
+We look forward to speaking to you again next quarter.
+Krista, thanks for your assistance, and please disconnect the line.

 Operator